 About Palazzo Pitti

 Unfortunately for Pitti’s heirs, the task of trying to surpass the Medici proved too dear and in 1549 they were eventually left with no option but to sell Palazzo Pitti to none other than the Medici themselves.
 Under the Medici’s, Palazzo Pitti doubled in size and an above ground walkway was linked to the Pitti from Cosimo’s old home, the Palazzo Vecchio.

-Today, Palazzo Pitti houses a number of museums including the ornately frescoed seventeenth century Royal Apartments, the Porcelain Museum, Silver Museum and Museum of Modern Art.

-However the main feature of Palazzo Pitti is the Palatine Gallery.
+However the main feature of Palazzo Pitti is undoubtedly the Palatine Gallery.
 This famous art museum contains works by many of the world’s most famous artists, such as Raphael and Caravaggio, many of which were owned by the Medicis.

 Discover the best Historic sites in Italy, from Ostia Antica to The Trevi Fountain and more, includes an interactive map of Italian cultural places, landmarks and monuments.